Bafta Awards 2025: All the most daring looks on the red carpet

 Gwendoline Christie

 The Game of Thrones and Star Wars actor can always be relied on to make a statement on the red carpet with a bold look, and her Bafta ensemble was no exception.
 Gwendoline Christie opted for gothic glamour in a high-necked black gown with lace detailing at the shoulders and witchy deconstructed sleeves.
-Oh, and her ice blonde, waist length hair deserved a moment of appreciation too
+Her icy blonde, waist-length hair deserves a moment of appreciation, too.

 Molly-Mae Hague

-The UK’s premier influencing powerhouse made her Bafta red carpet debut wearing a complicated, almost sculptural all-black gown, with her trademark oversized sleeves.
-It felt like a more avant-garde look than usual from the former Love Island star.
+The UK’s premier influencing powerhouse made her Bafta red carpet debut wearing a sculptural all-black gown featuring her trademark oversized sleeves.
+It is more of an avant-garde look than we’ve come to expect from the former Love Island star.

 Monica Barbaro

-It’s her very first time on the awards season circuit, but A Complete Unknown star Monica Barbaro, who plays Joan Baez opposite Timothée Chalamet in the Bob Dylan biopic, has already carved out a reputation as one to watch on the red carpet.
-This barely-there sequinned number, with its slightly scalloped hem and wavy embellishments, makes her look like a high-fashion mermaid (in the best possible way).
+It may be her first time on the awards season circuit, but A Complete Unknown star Monica Barbaro, who plays Joan Baez opposite Timothée Chalamet in the Bob Dylan biopic, has already carved out a reputation as one to watch on the red carpet.
+This barely-there sequinned number, with its slightly scalloped hem and wavy embellishments, makes her look like a high-fashion mermaid in the best possible way.

 David Tennant

-The former Doctor Who star is never one to shy away from making a bold sartorial choice.
-As he returned to Bafta hosting duties for the second year in a row, David Tennant chose a long-line jacket with embellished lapels and edges, complete with a similarly bedazzled shirt and tie.
-Well, it was certainly more interesting than a predictable old tuxedo...
+The former Doctor Who star is never one to shy away from bold sartorial choices.
+As he returned to Bafta hosting duties for the second year in a row, David Tennant opted for a long-line jacket with embellished lapels and edges, complete with a bedazzled shirt and tie.
+Well, it’s certainly more interesting than a tuxedo...

 Hannah Dodd

-Bridgerton star Hannah Dodd added some intrigue to a classic black dress with an eye-catching bejewelled over skirt, well worthy of the diamond of the season.
+Bridgerton star Hannah Dodd added some intrigue to a classic black dress with an eye-catching bejewelled over skirt.
+It’s a stellar look well worthy of the diamond of the season.

 Kelly Rutherford

-Gossip Girl Kelly Rutherford channelled her inner Lily van der Woodsen in a dramatic, sculptural black gown complete with a high-low hem and an unexpected cut-out at the waist.
-She even managed to somehow make black opaque tights look red carpet-worthy, which is no mean feat.
+Gossip Girl’s Kelly Rutherford channelled her inner Lily van der Woodsen in a dramatic, sculptural black gown complete with a high-low hem and an unexpected cut-out at the waist.
+Somehow, the actor even managed to make black opaque tights look red carpet-worthy.

 Jeff Goldblum

-The Wicked star looked dapper in a tailcoat, a feather-embellished waistcoat and signature shades.
+The Wicked star looked dapper in a tailcoat paired with a feather-embellished waistcoat and his signature shades.

 AJ Odudu

-It’s always a delight to see what AJ Odudu wears for a high-profile occasion – see the incredible outfits she opts for when she’s hosting the Big Brother live shows for plentiful evidence – and for this year’s Baftas she pulled off one of her most sensational looks yet.
-The presenter looked like a high fashion Princess Leia in this draped, hooded white dress complete with thigh-high split.
+You only have to look at the array of incredible outfits AJ Odudu wears to host the Big Brother live shows to know she has superb taste.
+For this year’s Baftas, she pulled off one of her most sensational looks yet.
+The presenter looked like a high fashion Princess Leia in this draped, hooded white dress complete with a thigh-high split.

 Join our commenting forum